-Of course the answer is C. So, if a company is trying to grow it digital fan base, why would it use an account that has little-to-NO existing content (a company with one photo on its Instagram is not a company that is going use Instagram for a giant promotion), NO company links or contact info, and most importantly, NO actual information about the giveaway?
+Of course the answer is C. So, if a company is trying to grow its digital fan base, why would it use an account that has little-to-no existing content (a company with one photo on its Instagram is not a company that is going use Instagram for a giant promotion), NO company links or contact info, and most importantly, NO actual information about the giveaway?
 Which brings us to our next question.
 This one is a simple yes or no.

 If you answered B, thank you, but our time together has come to a close.
 Please follow this link far, far away.

 If you do, on the other hand, find this suspicious now that you think about it, congratulations!
 We”re getting somewhere.
 How often do you encounter the legal fine print on a promotion or giveaway?
 Every single time — if the company is legitimate.
 Because giving away a ton of product as a promotion is one thing.
 Leaving yourself legally culpable if the giveaway somehow goes awry… well, that”s quite another.
-A legitimate company would rather staff a legal department or outsource to a company like ePrize that specializes in knowing how to close loop-holes and run red tape.
+A legitimate company would rather staff a legal department or outsource to a company like ePrize that specializes in knowing how to close loop-holes and run the red tape.

 Ok, one last question: